AlfishSoftware/godot-files-vscode/README.md

 # Godot Files

-Basic GDShader support, better syntax-coloring and additional features for some Godot files.
+**Basic GDShader support, better syntax-coloring and additional features for some Godot files.**
-This is *not* meant to replace the official [godot-tools] extension, but to improve on its supported files.
-This plugin is designed so it can work alongside it, but it's completely independent.
-If you're using GDScript, you'll likely want to install godot-tools too; if not, just this one is enough.
+Godot Editor does NOT need to be running for any features here.

 [godot-tools]: https://github.com/godotengine/godot-vscode-plugin

-> 🥺 Please help prevent this extension from being abandoned by [donating to the crowdfunding][donate]!
+> 🥺 Please help prevent this extension from being abandoned in 2025-01-31 by [donating to the crowdfunding goal][donate]!
 > 🔑 With a donation, you can **unlock early access and other rewards**!
 More info below.

 ![Showcasing various features, like GDShader errors, hovering, navigating and documentation pages](docs/showcase-all.png "* Features showcased here include those restricted to early access.")

+This is not meant to fully replace the official [godot-tools] extension, but to improve on its supported files.
+This plugin is designed so it can work alongside it, but it's completely independent.
+If you're using GDScript, you'll likely want to install godot-tools too; if not, just this one is enough.
+🔧 You can use the setting `files.associations` to set your preferred extension to handle `*.tscn`, `*.tres`, etc.

 **Compatibility**:

-- Godot: 3.x LTS and 4.0 to 4.x; official and flathub builds
+- **Godot**: 3.x LTS and 4.0 to 4.x; official and flathub builds
-- godot-tools: v2.3.0
+- **godot-tools**: v2.3.0; *("view documentation" feature can use godot-tools)*

-🌐 This extension also works on browser IDEs ([vscode.dev](https://vscode.dev) and [github.dev](https://github.dev)), with limited functionality.
+🌐 This extension also works on browser IDEs ([vscode.dev](https://vscode.dev) and [github.dev](https://github.dev)), with minor limitations.

 ## Features
 Features are supported on these languages: